dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 A client/user may not interact with a job not created by them in any way.
 No querying, streaming, or stopping of another user's job is allowed.

+Each handler may retrieve the user's identity by:

+1. extracting the peer from the context
+1. extracting the certificate from the peer's auth information
+1. looking up the common name in the certificate

 #### Protobuf

 The proposed protobuf file for the client/server is as follows: